 It is for the local council, not the University, to decide whether a student is eligible for council tax exemption, although the University will be expected to confirm whether a student meets particular criteria.
 All full-time students who are not living in halls of residence will need to apply to the council for student exemption each year before the council are able to grant the exemption.

 The University will provide the local council tax offices with an exemption listing of all students (undergraduate, postgraduate taught and postgraduate research) with a full-time mode of attendance for councils to cross reference with applications.
-This listing will be sent out in October, with an updated version sent out in February of the following year.

 If you are repeating a year of a full-time course on a part-time basis, you will not be included in the exemption listing and will therefore need to contact your local council tax office to seek guidance on any possible council tax exemption/benefit or housing benefit that might be available to you.
 Students enrolled on part-time courses are not eligible for student council tax exemption.